Pith. sign in

 Core claim

-Within the SU(2) gauge theory, dynamic mean-field theory supplemented by long-wavelength magnetic fluctuations is essential for describing the asymmetry in the damping between the inner and outer regions of the hole pockets and the resulting formation of Fermi arcs in the underdoped regime, especially at low hole doping.
-The underlying hole pockets in the chargon subsystem correspond to those observed in quantum oscillation measurements.
+DMFT treatment of long-range magnetic order in the chargon sector, when supplemented by long-wavelength spinon fluctuations, is essential for the asymmetry in damping between the inner and outer regions of the hole pockets and the resulting formation of Fermi arcs in the underdoped regime, especially at low hole doping.
+The underlying chargon pockets remain the objects that would be seen in quantum-oscillation measurements.

 If this is right